Zuehlke/software-engineering-corner/src/articles/fpga-digital-twins/index.md

 Digital twins can help to understand the core problem(s) and risks much faster and easier than straight VHDL coding from the beginning.
 By leveraging the flexibility and popularity of Python, we can reduce the time spent on VHDL coding to a minimum.
-Using test frameworks like cocotb further ease the development cycle in a way, that we can create an extensive collection of testcases much faster and easier than using pure VHDL or Verilog based testcases.
+Using test frameworks like cocotb allows us to even reuse parts of the digital twin to create more test cases much faster and with less complexity compared to pure VHDL- or Verilog-based testbenches.

-[^1]: FPGA - field programmable gate array, a computer chip like an ASIC, but reconfigurable

-[^2]: PCB - Printed Circuit Board

-[^3]: ICU - Intensive care unit

-[^4]: UDP - User Datagram Protocol - a connectionless OSI-layer 4 protocol

-[^5]: PLL - Phase-locked loop - a circuit to synchronize or multiply clock frequencies

-[^6]: PCAP - a file format (and API) for packet capture, used by e.g. tcpdump and wireshark